aaronbloomfield/ccc/hws/intro/index.md

 ### Overview

-You must design your own cryptocurrency!
+You must design and implement your own cryptocurrency!
 Your implementation must be secure enough that you could actually use it.

 Your cryptocurrency should have a name -- ideally, think of a neat name, but make sure it is [not already taken](https://coinmarketcap.com/).
 It will have to use public/private key encryption to generate the wallets.
 You do not have to use symmetric encryption (such as AES) to protect the private key in the wallet.
 You will need to use a good hashing algorithm.
 In practice, SHA-256 would be the minimum, but you can use a shorter SHA hash for this assignment.